Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Page 2: White underprint.

-• Page 3: Shape for die-cutting (only if a different shape is being cut).
+• Page 3: Shape for contour cutting (only if a different shape is being cut).

 • Separate files: